mvp-lab/marketplace/README.md

 ## Installation

-Note: If you encounter problems with the installation, ask for help from the developer community in our [developer chatroom](https://www.flowdock.com/invitations/de227bdbe48d24c31a6b749933d3b4eca82e307c).
-When you join, please use threads.
-Instructions for this and other chat-related things can be found at [Flowdock's chat instructions](https://www.flowdock.com/help/chat).

 ### Requirements

 Before you get started, the following needs to be installed:
   * **Ruby**.
-Version 2.1.2 is currently used and we don't guarantee everything works with other versions.
+Version 2.1.2 is currently used and we don't guarantee everything works with other versions. we are operational in 2.1.7 but YMMV
      If you need multiple versions of Ruby, [RVM](https://rvm.io//) is recommended.
   * [**RubyGems**](http://rubygems.org/)
   * **Bundler**: `gem install bundler`
   * [**Git**](http://help.github.com/git-installation-redirect)